jazzband/django-analytical/docs/services/woopra.rst

     </head>
     ...

-Because Javascript code is asynchronous, putting the tag in the head section increases the chances that a page view is going to be tracked before the visitor leaves the page.
+Because JavaScript code is asynchronous, putting the tag in the head section increases the chances that a page view is going to be tracked before the visitor leaves the page.
 See for details the `Asynchronous JavaScript Developer’s Guide`_ on the Woopra website.